-Further to the 2017 pricing methodology NWL has commenced with a pricing review as depicted in Appendix 4.
+The movement is in line with the pricing review as depicted in Appendix 4.
 It needs to be emphasised that the chart outlined in appendix 4 is a living road map and the activities and timelines listed may be subject to change.
 The main reason for NWL adding this road map to the pricing methodology is to share our thoughts on possible future pricing developments and to comply to a request from the EA in this regard.
 NWL will ensure that any subsequent amendments to the pricing methodology will not compromise any of the EA's pricing principles.